 - Session #1 Recap

 - Success Stories – How have you used the information learned in Session #1?

 - Institutional Barriers – What barriers exist in your organization?

 - Changing Systems – How can your leverage your barriers and create opportunities?

 "Bridges Out of Poverty is a powerful tool designed specifically for social, health, and legal services professionals.
 It reaches out to the millions of service providers and businesses whose daily work connects them with the lives of people in poverty."
 (Aha Process) Additional Info: What is Bridges Out of Poverty?

 Appropriate and relevant for anyone who lives, works and/or serves the Jackson MI and surrounding areas.
 Has attended Session #1 and has a general interest in growing your Bridges Out of Poverty awareness.

 This retreat will primarily focus on your successes, and Institutional and Community change as well as strategies to move this work forward in your organization.

-A common outcome of this session is attendants bringing their learning back to their organization and advocate for a full or multi-day training, which allows time to sufficiently explore the Triple Lens approach.
+A common outcome of this session are attendants bringing their learning and strategies back to their organization and to begin a process for implementation.

 Please refer to our Cancellation Policy